 1) Participate in a campus or community chapter.

 DSA (and our youth group, the Young Democratic Socialists) chapters are critical to spreading the word about democratic socialism.
 Without members talking to people at the grassroots level, participating as a DSA group in local struggles for justice, and organizing educational events for their communities, we would be merely a national office, a magazine and some blogs.
 You can find a list of our chapters here.
 If you are new to activism, that's okay!
-We hold monthly webinars to help members learn organizing skills.
+We hold regular webinars to help members learn organizing skills.

 2) Participate in identity or issue based teams.